Moses Porter

 Moses Porter (20 March 1756 – 14 April 1822) was a general in the United States Army during the War of 1812.
 His career lasted for over 40 years and he is one of the few officers who served in both the American Revolution and the War of 1812.

 Biography

 Moses Porter was born on 20 March 1756 in Danvers, Massachusetts.
 He was the son of Benjamin Porter and Sarah Brown Porter.
+He joined the artillery during the Battle of Bunker Hill and went on to spend his entire career in the regular U.S. Army.
+Over the years, he served at several military posts, including Fort Detroit, Fort Mackinac, Fort Niagara, and New Orleans.
+During the War of 1812, he returned to Fort Niagara as a brevet brigadier general before later taking command at Fort Norfolk, Virginia.

 Revolutionary War

 On 1 January 1777 Porter was commissioned an ensign in the 6th Massachusetts Regiment (a.k.a.
 Nixon's Regiment) of the Continental Army, shortly before his 21st birthday.
 The regiment mostly served in the Hudson Highlands area of New York and participated in the Battles of Saratoga in 1777.
 He served in the 6th Massachusetts until he was deranged (i.e. involuntarily discharged due to reorganization) from the regiment on 1 March 1779.
 He was promoted to 2nd Lieutenant in the 3rd Continental Artillery Regiment, commanded by Colonel John Crane on 21 April 1779.
 He served with the 3rd Artillery, mostly in the Hudson Highlands area of New York, until it was consolidated with other artillery units on 17 June 1783 to form the Corps of Artillery.
 Porter was discharged from the Continental Army at the end of the Revolution on 3 November 1783.

 Although he was eligible, for unknown reasons, Porter did not become an Original Member of the Society of the Cincinnati.